-Environmental science is the study of how various factors like industry, production and humans impact the natural environment.
-Through those studies, an environmental scientist look for ways to limit damage to wildlife, humans and natural habitat, through processes like conservation and green living ideas.
+Environmental science is the study of how various factors like industry, production, and humans impact the natural environment.
+Through those studies, an environmental scientist looks for ways to limit damage to wildlife, humans and natural habitat, through processes like conservation and green living ideas.
 The field of environmental science is a truly innovative one, as professionals in the industry look for new energy sources that are friendlier to the world in which we live.

 The U.S. Bureau of Labor Statistics

 explains that an environmental scientist may begin his work by identifying the problems leading up to environmental damage.
-The scientist will then look for solutions to those problems, by observing and analyzing components of air, food, water and soil.
+The scientist will then look for solutions to those problems, by observing and analyzing components of air, food, water, and soil.
 The job is highly specialized and might involve working with other companies or government agencies to educate, develop policies and measure the results of those policies on the environment.

 What does an Environmental Scientist Do?

-The job of an environment scientist is diverse, possibly involving work with many other professionals or in a wide range of settings.
+The job of an environmental scientist is diverse, possibly involving work with many other professionals or in a wide range of settings.
 The U.S. Bureau of Labor Statistics lists some of the tasks handled by these professionals:

 - Designing and monitoring waste disposal facilities